-In the last three fiscal years, we invested a total of approximately \$17.1 million in capital expenditures primarily associated with the remodeling of our existing store network including the remodeling of our Laval store (completed in April 2023), one of our Calgary stores (completed in February 2023), partial renovation of our Vancouver flagship store, two other stores in Calgary (completed in September 2021), and the implementation of our new e-commerce platform.
+In the last three fiscal years, we invested a total of approximately \$23.3 million in capital expenditures primarily associated with the remodeling of our existing store network.
+In 2024, we launched the construction of a new store in Montreal (opening in August 2024) and we completed the remodeling of our Laval store and one of our Calgary stores that began in fiscal 2023.
+During fiscal 2023, we also completed the partial renovation of our Vancouver flagship store and two other stores in Calgary were renovated in fiscal 2022.
+In the last three years, we also continued to improve our ERP system and invested in a new e-commerce platform.

-In fiscal 2024, the Company expects to spend up to \$7.9 million in capital expenditures, primarily related to store remodels and the on-going ERP implementation, as well as on our e-commerce platform.
-Of the \$7.9 million, approximately \$2.0 million has been committed.
-We expect to finance these capital expenditures from operating cash flows, and existing financing arrangements including tenant allowances from our landlords and the 10-year loan agreement with Investissement Québec for an amount of up to \$4.3 million entered into on August 24, 2021 to be used specifically to finance the digital transformation of the Company through the implementation of an omni-channel e-commerce platform and ERP.
+In fiscal 2025, the Company expects to spend up to \$7.4 million in capital expenditures, primarily related to the completion of the construction of a new store in Montreal, store remodels, as well as on improvements to our e-commerce platform.
+Of the \$7.4 million, approximately \$4.0 million has been committed.
+We expect to finance these capital expenditures from operating cash flows, and existing financing arrangements including tenant allowances from our landlords and lease financing.
 The Company continues to be actively engaged in identifying alternative sources of financing that may include raising additional funds through public or private equity, the disposal of assets, and debt financing, including funding from governmental sources.